 NewsElections Bernie Sanders likely to face heat at Democratic presidential debate Democratic presidential candidates Sen. Bernie Sanders and Hillary Clinton take part in a presidential debate sponsored by CNN and Facebook at Wynn Las Vegas on Oct.
 13, 2015 in Las Vegas, Nevada.
 Photo Credit: Getty Images / Joe Raedle By Michael Gormley email@example.com @GormleyAlbany Updated December 19, 2015 4:52 PM Print Share fbShare Tweet Email MANCHESTER, N.H. — Democratic presidential candidate Sen. Bernie Sanders of Vermont and front-runner Hillary Clinton enter Saturday night’s New Hampshire debate with tensions still raw after a few of Sanders’ staffers extracted some of Clinton’s voter data.
 “It was the first real flare-up we’ve seen in the Democratic side,” said Neil Levesque, executive director of the New Hampshire Institute of Politics.
 “I think it’s going to add a lot of tension for tonight’s debate.”
 “I’m sure it will come up early on and both will take a tough stand,” said Marist College pollster and professor Lee Miringoff.
 Earlier Saturday, the Democratic National Committee sought to diffuse the conflict after some of Sanders’ staffers took advantage of an opening Friday when the firewall separating voter data at an Internet site temporarily collapsed.
 The Clinton campaign accused the Sanders campaign of stealing critical voter information, and wants to make sure none of the data was copied.
 The Sanders campaign accused the Democratic National Committee of aiding the Clinton campaign when it put a freeze on Sanders’ campaign using even its own data from the Internet site while the committee investigated.
 That could have kept Sanders’ campaign from accessing the important data into the New Hampshire primary and Iowa caucus.
 Instead, Sanders took his own party to court, prompting a settlement Saturday morning.
 The issue threatened to tarnish the campaign of Sanders — who has tried to represent a departure from traditional, cutthroat “rigged” politics — and Clinton, who is trying to appeal to party unity.
 How long the tension will last, however, is uncertain.
 The Democrats have spent much of the first two debates contrasting their collegial encounters with the sometimes raucous debates of the Republican candidates for president.
 Levesque said the national committee “did a pretty good job of putting out the fire.”
 Miringoff had said former Maryland Gov. Martin O’Malley needed such a conflict between Clinton and Sanders to gain some attention at the debate.
 Miringoff said voters need to see negatives in Sanders and Clinton in order for him to get traction from his single-digit showings in the pols.
 But Miringoff said Saturday: “This is probably not large enough for O’Malley to kick open the door,” Miringoff said before the nationally televised debate.
 By Michael Gormley firstname.lastname@example.org @GormleyAlbany Michael Gormley has worked for Newsday since 2013, covering state government, politics and issues.
 He has covered Albany since 2001.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.